replikativ/replikativ/README.md

 Current design decisions:

-- Merging happens only through the head value of both branches (e.g. 3-way merge).
-No history is consulted for merging of content.
+- Merging happens only through the values of commits (e.g. 3-way merge).
+No history (of transactions) is consulted for merging of content.
 - Keep metadata simple to just allow a causal ordering of commits for merges.
 This dependency graph is stored in a single value.
-All other metadata is stored under the :meta key in the commit value.
+All other metadata is stored under the :geschichte.meta/meta key in each commit value.
+At the moment this is also a branch.
 - Separation from transactor, all operations return a map describing operations to be performed atomically on an underlying kv-store.
+Functions are supposed to be pure data flow.
+A glue layer to underlying key-value stores will be provided with core.async separately.

 (1) https://github.com/mirkokiefer/syncing-thesis